rahulEth/golang-byexample/docs/gobyexample.md

  Typed and Untyped Constants
 In go constant are treated in a different way than any other language.
 GO has a very strong type system that doesn’t allow implicit conversion between any of the types.
 Even with the same numeric types no operation is allowed without explicit conversion.
 For eg you cannot add a int32 and int64 value.
 To add those either int32 has to be explicitly converted to int64 or vice versa.
 However untyped constant have the flexibility of temporary escape from the GO’s type system as we will see in this article.
 Untyped constants:
-Const a = 100; // hidden type is uint64
+const a = 100; // hidden type is uint64
 Typed constants:
-Const a unit32 = 100; // type is explicitly define to unit32
+const a unit32 = 100; // type is explicitly define to unit32
 Exampl: below one gives an error cannot use a (constant 30 of type int32) as type int64 in assignment
 ```go